Galileo2010/openshift-workshop/README.md

 > It will expose zipkin-server service to hostname you specify.

 Now you are able to access zipkin server via URL [http://#PROJECT_NAME#.apps.tlk.im](http://#PROJECT_NAME#.apps.tlk.im/).

-#### How Source-to-Image works
-For example, to create a reproducible build pipeline for Tomcat (the popular Java webserver) and Maven:

-1. Create a builder image containing OpenJDK and Tomcat that expects to have a WAR file injected
-2. Create a second image that layers on top of the first image Maven and any other standard dependencies, and expects to have a Maven project injected
-3. Invoke source-to-image using the Java application source and the Maven image to create the desired application WAR
-4. Invoke source-to-image a second time using the WAR file from the previous step and the initial Tomcat image to create the runtime image

 ### Deploy service with CI/CD pipeline
 #### Create service from template